-Alongside our TM44 inspection programmes, ACI Reports provides consultancy and monitoring services for air conditioning systems per the latest F-gas regulations.
+Alongside our TM44 inspection programmes, ACI Reports provides consultancy and monitoring services for air conditioning systems in line with the latest f gas regulations.

-We advise clients of their legal obligations, delivering accurate reports and tailored solutions to ensure compliance.
+We advise clients of their legal obligations, delivering accurate f gas report findings and tailored solutions to ensure compliance.
+We also support organisations that require ongoing f gas reporting across single or multiple sites as part of our TM44 service.

 F-gases, also known as fluorinated gases, contain HCFCs, HFCs, and CFCs used in refrigerated applications and equipment – including air conditioning units and systems.
 Releases of these chemicals are known to deplete the Earth’s protective ozone layer, with a global warming effect of over 20,000 times more than carbon dioxide (CO2).

 To protect the environment, legislation is now in place to limit the volume of F-gases released into the atmosphere.
-Legally, air conditioning installations and equipment that contain more than 2.4kg of an F-gas refrigerant will require an annual damage and leakage check.
+Systems containing more than 2.4kg of refrigerant must undergo routine leak checks, in accordance with strict f gas regulations and the wider phase down targets under UK f gas regulations.

 Our F Gas Regulation Services

-Often conducted as part of a TM44 inspection programme, ACI Reports delivers a comprehensive consultancy and monitoring service for air conditioning systems per the most recent F-gas regulations.
-We work with clients on a case-by-case basis to provide accurate reports, tailored advice, and cost-effective solutions to ensure compliance.
+Conducted as part of a TM44 inspection programme, ACI Reports delivers a comprehensive consultancy and monitoring service for air conditioning systems in accordance with F-gas regulations.
+We work with clients on a case-by-case basis to provide accurate f gas report documentation, tailored advice, and cost-effective solutions to ensure compliance.

 Through our trusted, pragmatic, and client-centric approach, our assessors will:

-• Propose an adequate testing & recording regime
+• Develop an adequate testing & recording regime

 • Advise clients & their contractors on the correct procedures